Leonardo M-346: United States Air Force

 Alenia Aermacchi submitted the M-346 for the United States Air Force's T-X program to replace the aging Northrop T-38 Talon, rebranding it as the Leonardo DRS T-100 Integrated Training System.
 Alenia originally intended to be the prime contractor, anticipating moving the final assembly location from Italy to the United States if the bid succeeded.
 About 350 aircraft were expected to be ordered, with further purchases leading to over 1,000 aircraft being purchased overall.
-In January 2013, Alenia Aermacchi signed a letter of intent with General Dynamics C4 Systems, who intended to serve as the prime contractor for the T-X bid; however, General Dynamics announced their withdrawal in March 2015.
-On January 1, 2016, Alenia Aermacchi was absorbed into Leonardo S.p.A.
+In January 2013, Alenia Aermacchi signed a letter of intent with General Dynamics C4 Systems, which intended to serve as the prime contractor for the T-X bid; however, General Dynamics announced its withdrawal in March 2015.
+On 1 January 2016, Alenia Aermacchi was absorbed into Leonardo S.p.A.
 In February 2016, it was announced that Raytheon, which would serve as the prime contractor, had teamed up with Leonardo to offer an advanced variant of the M-346 for the T-X program called the T-100.

 On 25 January 2017, Raytheon announced that it had withdrawn as prime contractor and American partner in the T-X competition.
-One of the sticking points had been price per unit: at the time the M-346 had a flyaway cost of $25 million, but Raytheon wanted Leonardo to reduce that by 30%.
+One of the sticking points had been price per unit; at the time, the M-346 had a flyaway cost of $25 million, but Raytheon wanted Leonardo to reduce that by 30%.
 On 8 February 2017, Leonardo confirmed that it would remain in the T-X competition alone, with Leonardo DRS, its American subsidiary, serving as prime contractor.
-In September 2017, it was announced that the T-X program had selected the rival Boeing T-7 Red Hawk submission instead.
+In September 2017, the T-X program announced it had selected the rival Boeing T-7 Red Hawk submission, instead.

-On the 22nd of August 2025 the Italian Air Force and the United States Air Force signed the “Concept of Operations (CONOPS) for Flight Training of the USAF Military Personnel in Italy” which will see U.S. student pilots, for the first time in history, be trained in a foreign NATO pilot school, the International Flight Training School (IFTS) on the M-346.
-The first course with ten USAF pilots was scheduled to start on September 8, 2025, and should be completed by June 2026, leading the students to the USAF military wings.
+On 22 August 2025, the Italian Air Force and the U.S. Air Force (USAF) signed the "Concept of Operations (CONOPS) for Flight Training of the USAF Military Personnel in Italy", which would see U.S. student pilots, for the first time in history, be trained in a foreign NATO pilot school, the International Flight Training School, on the M-346.
+The first course with 10 USAF pilots was scheduled to start on 8 September 2025, and was to be completed by June 2026, leading the students to the USAF military wings.

 United States Navy

-The M-346 is being offered to the United States Navy Undergraduate Jet Training System (UJTS) competition to replace the aging McDonnell Douglas T-45 Goshawk by Leonardo (company) with Textron Aviation Defense being the prime contractor for the bid.
-On July 28, 2025, Textron announced it will offer a US-made version of the Italian light jet under the designation Beechcraft M-346N.
-The offer has been described to have been adapted to the Navy's revised requirements, conducting only Field Carrier Landing Practice (FCLP) approaches to wave off, thereby obviating the need for a tailhook, catapult launch bar, or extensive structural modifications for arrested carrier operations.
-This focus on FCLP-only training aligns with the fifth USN Request for Information (RFI) released on March 31, 2025.
+The M-346 is being offered to the United States Navy Undergraduate Jet Training System competition to replace the aging McDonnell Douglas T-45 Goshawk by Leonardo (company) with Textron Aviation Defense being the prime contractor for the bid.
+On 28 July 2025, Textron announced it will offer a US-made version of the Italian light jet under the designation Beechcraft M-346N.
+The offer has been described to have been adapted to the Navy's revised requirements, conducting only field carrier landing practice (FCLP) approaches to wave off, thereby obviating the need for a tailhook, catapult launch bar, or extensive structural modifications for arrested carrier operations.
+This focus on FCLP-only training aligns with the fifth USN request for information released on 31 March 2025.